-Example: The Company is a contract manufacturer of equipment such as XXXX.
-The majority of revenue is earned by designing, building, and shipping equipment that has been manufactured to customer specifications and shipped upon acceptance by a customer representative (depending on the contract).
-Certain contracts also include other services, such as installation or training.
-Typically, all contracts or purchase orders with a single customer are governed by global terms and conditions supplied by the customer that outline the key provisions that will impact revenue.
-On occasion, the contract or purchase order for the specific product line will have terms that will supersede or supplement those in the terms and conditions.
+Example: The Company is a tier 1 or tier 2 contract manufacturer of automotive parts.
+Customers are either original equipment manufacturers (OEMs) or tier 1 suppliers.
+The majority of revenue is earned by supplying parts that have been manufactured to customer specifications and shipped upon receipt of a purchase order or release (depending on the contract).
+Typically, all supply arrangements with a single customer are governed by global terms and conditions supplied by the customer that outline the key provisions that will impact revenue.
+On occasion, the supply agreement for the specific product line will have terms that will supersede or supplement those in the terms and conditions.
 In most cases, conclusions can be reached for all revenue with a given customer.
 In some instances, there will be multiple programs with a single customer that may have unique terms that will result in different treatment.